KristoferMar/Ansible-Guide/README.md

 - with_url <br>
 - with_mongodb <br>

+Example: <br>
+<a href="https://github.com/KristoferMar/Ansible-Guide/blob/master/Loop.yml" target="_blank">https://github.com/KristoferMar/Ansible-Guide/blob/master/Loop.yml</a>

 <br>
 <h2>Conditionals</h2>
-- An example of the use of a condition is if we want create a playbook which support two different servers.
+- An example of the use of a condition is if we want create a playbook which support two different servers. <br>

+Example: <br>
+<a href="https://github.com/KristoferMar/Ansible-Guide/blob/master/Condition.yml" target="_blank">https://github.com/KristoferMar/Ansible-Guide/blob/master/Condition.yml</a>

 <br>